 Programs are effective, but work remains

 While sexual abuse remains a problem in society and in the Church, it’s evident that programs put in place by the U.S. Conference of Catholic Bishops and in dioceses across the country are working.

-In the Archdiocese of Detroit, there have been a total of 80 clerics credibly accused of abuse in the Archdiocese of Detroit since 1950, representing roughly 2.09 percent of all clergy (3,826 priests and deacons, including those from religious orders) who have served in the Archdiocese of Detroit during the same time.
+In the Archdiocese of Detroit, there have been a total of 81 clerics credibly accused of abuse in the Archdiocese of Detroit (updated in October 2022) since 1950, representing roughly 2.12 percent of all clergy (3,826 priests and deacons, including those from religious orders) who have served in the Archdiocese of Detroit during the same time.
 Two of those individuals were linked to abuse that occurred in the last twenty years, both in the early 2000s.

 “The number of cases coming in has certainly gone down in every single diocese that does a good job in terms of its programs,” Judge Talbot said.
 “That’s certainly true of the Archdiocese of Detroit.
 And the allegations that are coming in are almost always about incidents from some years ago, and often the priest is deceased.”

 The archdiocese still encourages people to report abuse regardless of when it took place, Judge Talbot said.